Help Clients Avoid These 10 Common Tax Filing Errors

 Common Tax Filing Errors to Avoid

-2. Review deductions.
+#2: Not reviewing deductions.
 The IRS says many mistakes happen when taxpayers are calculating their deductions.
-For example, if your clients are age 65 or older or if they’re blind, are they aware that they’re eligible for a $1,650 additional standard deduction?
+For example, if your clients are age 65 or older or if they’re blind, are they aware that they are likely eligible for further deductions?

-4. Choose the right number of dependents.
+#4: Choose the wrong number of dependents.
 While this should be a simple decision, it becomes complicated during life’s transitions.
 For example, did their child recently get a full-time job?
 Or did your client recently become responsible for an elder’s care?
 If so, they may want to review whether they can claim them as dependents or not.

 If they’ve changed their name since the last time they filed their taxes, they’ll need to notify the Social Security Administration (SSA) to have their information updated.
 This can be done by filing a Form SS-5 at a local SSA office or by mail.

-7. Sign the return and attach all documents.
+#7: Signing the return without all documents.
 The IRS won’t accept unsigned tax returns, so it’s critical that your clients (and their spouses if filing jointly) sign their tax return and include all necessary schedules and documents (don’t forget to remind them to make copies for their own record).
 And if they owe taxes, be sure that they enclose a check or money order made payable to “United States Treasury” and include their name, address, taxpayer identification number, contact number, tax form, and tax year on the payment.

-9. Don’t wait last minute.
+#9: Waiting until the last minute to file.
 Procrastination is nothing new when it comes to filing taxes.
-Quality tax planning requires an ample amount of timing and preparation.
+Quality tax planning requires ample timing and preparation.
 Waiting until the last minute generally means preparing taxes without adequate information and analysis.
 To properly assist your clients in navigating their taxes, advise them to commit themselves to more frequent engagements ahead of the deadline.

 Final Thoughts on Tax Filing